SUSE/pennyworth/man/pennyworth.1.md

 Build all required base images.
 If a specific name is given, only build this image.

+### import-base -- Import base images

+`pennyworth` import-base <image_name> [-u|--url]

+Import all required base images, that were built on this machine.
+If a specific name is given, only this image is imported.
+With the option url it is possible to import the images from a web server.

 ### up -- Start virtual machine